-Your 2018 COEO Make Peace with Winter Organizing Committee is already hard at work planning for another amazing weekend packed full of professional development, experiential learning and winter fun.
+Your 2018 COEO Make Peace with Winter Organizing Committee is hard at work planning for another amazing weekend packed full of professional development, experiential learning and winter fun.
 Make Peace with Winter is a retreat-style conference for educators interested in learning how to share the outdoors with their students in the coolest of seasons!
 Snowshoeing, cross country skiing and winter camping skills; games, crafts, learning activities; snow science, winter ecology and much, much more.

 Plan to join us as we learn, share and laugh with kindred spirits from across the province and beyond.
 We’ll savour delicious food all weekend and enjoy an evening social program filled with fun, dancing and live music.
 You will leave this professional development experience feeling rejuvenated and with many new ideas and resources in hand.
 The final ingredient for a perfect winter weekend is you!
-Our host site will be the Bark Lake Leadership Centre—a place of significant meaning and long standing connection to the Council of Outdoor Educators of Ontario.
+Our host site will be the Bark Lake Leadership and Conference Centre—a place of significant meaning and long standing connection to the Council of Outdoor Educators of Ontario.

-The Bark Lake Leadership Centre is a year round leadership and outdoor education facility.
+The Bark Lake Leadership and Conference Centre is a year round leadership and outdoor education facility.
 Each year Bark Lake welcomes thousands of students from across Ontario and around the world.
 Students and teachers participate in a wide range of camp and leadership activities including campfires, canoeing, and challenge courses.

-The Bark Lake Leadership Centre began as the Ontario Camp Leadership facility at Bark Lake in 1948.
+The Bark Lake Leadership and Conference Centre began as the Ontario Camp Leadership facility at Bark Lake in 1948.
 It has been a forerunner in Outdoor Education and Leadership experiences in North America since that time, for staff and students, corporate leaders and organizational groups.
 The centre is passionate about making leaders, building character, as well as providing nature and adventure based experiences.
 For more information about the site, visit: http://barklake.com/

 Map and Directions